metallang/metal/README.md

 ## Development

-Use nightly Rust.

-If you want to add a dependency, add it to the workspace Cargo.toml and then in the crate that you want to use this dependency in specify that dependency as `dep_name = { workspace = true }`.
-This makes updating deps much easier.
+### Rust

+The Metal Compiler, analyzer, and surrounding tools are all built with Rust.
+More specifically, you should use the most latest Rust nightly release as Metal only targets supporting it specifically.

+#### Adding Dependencies

+When adding dependencies to Metal please make sure to only add the main dependency information (i.e. `tokio = { version = "1", features = ["full"] }`) to the `Cargo.toml` in Metal's root directory.
+Then, when using the dependency in one of Metal's child crates, in lieu of adding it directly, only add it as a workspace dependency (i.e. `tokio = { workspace = true }`).